 Instructions

-- In a large bowl, whisk together eggs and milk.
+- In a large bowl, whisk together eggs, milk and dijon mustard.
 Season with salt & pepper and set aside.

-- Heat a medium size oven safe skillet to medium heat.
+- Heat a large oven-safe skillet to medium heat.

-- Add bacon to pan and cook until slightly crispy, approximately 3-4 minutes.
+- Add bacon to the pan and cook until slightly crispy, approximately 3-4 minutes.

-- Pour out bacon grease leaving a tablespoon still in the pan, place pan back on burner and add spinach
+- Remove the bacon from the pan once browned.
+Pour out bacon grease leaving a tablespoon of the grease still in the pan.
+Place the pan back on the burner and add spinach.

 - Stir until just wilted, about 2 minutes.